 Today in 1553 Mary I was crowned Queen of England at Westminster Abbey by Stephen Gardiner, the Bishop of Winchester.
 It was a particularly important day in history because Mary was England’s first queen regnant, meaning she was the first queen to rule England in her own right.

-On the eve of her coronation Mary had left the Tower of London for her coronation procession, where she was escorted to the Palace of Westminster to prepare for the coronation.
+Of her coronation Mary had left the Tower of London for her coronation procession, where she was escorted to the Palace of Westminster to prepare for the coronation.
 She was accompanied by earls, lords, gentlemen and ambassadors and had two carriages following her, one of which contained her half-sister Elizabeth and her former step-mother, Anne of Cleves.

 Arthur Prince of Wales c.1500.
 Believed to be the only contemporary portrait of Arthur, on display at Hever Castle